huggingface/transformers/examples/research_projects/codeparrot/README.md

 The source of the dataset is the GitHub dump available on Google's [BigQuery](https://cloud.google.com/blog/topics/public-datasets/github-on-bigquery-analyze-all-the-open-source-code).
 The database was queried for all Python files with less than 1MB in size resulting in a 180GB dataset with over 20M files.
 The dataset is available on the Hugging Face Hub [here](https://huggingface.co/datasets/transformersbook/codeparrot).

 ### Preprocessing
-The raw dataset contains many duplications therefore it was deduplicated and filtered using the heuristics proposed in the Codex [paper](https://arxiv.org/abs/2107.03374):
+The raw dataset contains many duplicates.
+We deduplicated and filtered the dataset using the heuristics proposed in OpenAI's Codex [paper](https://arxiv.org/abs/2107.03374):

 - exact deduplication using each file's hash
 - filtering files with max line length > 1000